Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Results and Discussion

 \subsection{Sampling the MD17 Trajectories}

-While samples from the ST function are uniformly distributed in their descriptor, samples from the chemical potential energy surface are approximately Boltzmann distributed.
-This is due to the non-physicality of uniformly sampling molecular coordinate spaces, and the curse of dimensionality, which notes that the volume occupied by a bounded space grows exponentially with its dimension, and that most of the volume of the space becomes concentrated at its edges.\cite{altman2018curse,bellman1961adaptive}.
+While samples from the ST function are uniformly distributed in descriptor space, samples from chemical potential energy surfaces (PESs) are usually Boltzmann distributed.

 Boltzmann distributed datasets introduce the additional difficulty in automated training set selection of adapting not only to the variance of the dataset labels, but also the variance of the dataset density.

-Here we apply FPS, GGFPS, and URS to the MD17 aspirin, toluene, malonaldehyde, naphthalene, paracetamol, and uracil trajectories.\cite{chmiela2017machine}.
-Like with the ST function, training set sizes, $N$, range from 50 to 1{,}000.
-Labeled sets consist of $N_\text{tot} = 25{,}000$ configurations.
-The labeled sets were generated with the sGDML package\cite{Chmiela2019-xq} in order to mirror the property distributions of the entire trajectories, and were bootstrapped 50 times.
-Like with the ST function, the $\beta$ sweep ranges were selected through grid-search cross validation, with the sweep bounds ranging from 0 to 2.
+Here we apply URS, FPS, PCov-FPS, PCov-CUR, and GGFPS (single-$B$ and $4B$) to the MD17 aspirin, toluene, malonaldehyde, naphthalene, paracetamol, and uracil trajectories.\cite{chmiela2017machine} with training set sizes, $N$, ranging from 50 to 1{,}000 and labeled sets $N_\text{tot} = 10{,}000$ generated with sGDML\cite{Chmiela2019-xq} in order to mirror the property distributions of the entire trajectories (bootstrapped 30 times).

-The top row of Figure \ref{fig:md17distributions} show the energy distributions of the labeled MD17 data sets (gray histogram), and the URS (black dashed line) FPS (red dash-dot line) and GGFPS sampling methods (blue to yellow solid lines), including the constant $\beta^\prime$ versions (dotted lines), as kernel density estimations (KDEs).
-Each KDE distribution is comprised of 25 training sets, each with 100 configurations.